danmayer/coverband/README.md

 * Possibly add ability to record code run for a given route
 * Add default rake tasks so a project could just require the rake tasks
 * Improve client code api, particularly around configuration, but also around manual usage of sampling
+* Provide a better lighter example app, to show how to use coverband.

 ## Resources